cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - AI building production was unlimited when having multiple enemies.
 Now it calculates the average buildings of all enemies and use this as baseline
 - AI keeps building harvesters in some situations.
 Now you can set a max limit in the .ini file
 - Fixed AI make too much engineers
-- Fixed the AIAttackFirstTime (in the .ini), now it work!
+- Fixed the AIAttackFirstTime (in the .ini), now it works!

 ---